polymerchm/ccMVC/README.md

 *Instrument Editor*

 Hitting the New button on the main menu brings up an instrument editor.
 It will take the current selected instrument/tuning and allow you to adjust the tuning.
 You can then save this to the Intrument/tuning list.
 You will be forced to use a new name.
 If you want to delete it later, you can edit the intrument/tuning list to remove it.
-To have this intrument saved fo rhte next time you run chord calc, hit the "config" button to save it.
+To have this intrument saved for the next time you run chord calc, hit the "config" button to save it.

 *Capos:*